Guidance

 Trusted research and innovation

-To protect the UK’s intellectual property, sensitive research, people and infrastructure, UKRI has established our trusted research and innovation (TR&I) work programme.
+To protect the UK’s intellectual property, sensitive research, people and infrastructure, UKRI has established our trusted research and innovation work programme.
 This ensures that UKRI complies with the UK National Security and Investment Act (2021), develops and provides guidance for researchers and businesses, and aligns our work with others in the sector for a coordinated approach.

 Through Research England, we provide support and funding to enable universities to respond to these issues, for example funding Cranfield University to develop export controls training for the sector.